sbabcoc/Selenium-Foundation/README.md

 * **`RuleChainWalker.getAttachedRule(RuleChain, Class<T extends TestRule>)`**:
 This static utility method gets reference to an instance of the specified test rule type on the supplied rule chain.
 In **JUnitBase**, this is use to acquire a reference to the **ScreenshotCapture** watcher for capturing on-demand screenshot artifacts.
 * **`ScreenshotCapture.getDescription()`**:
-This instance method of **ScreenshotCapture** enables test code to acquire the [Description](http://junit.org/junit4/javadoc/latest/org/junit/runner/Description.html) object for the current JUnit test method.
+This instance method of **ScreenshotCapture** enables test code to acquire the [Description](http://junit.org/junit4/javadoc/latest/org/junit/runner/Description.html) object for the current JUnit 4 test method.
 This object can be interrogated for many useful propeties of the test method, including method name, attached annotations, and containing class.

 # FEATURE PARITY

-All of the feature of **Selenium Foundation** are available regardless of which testing framework you choose - either TestNG or JUnit.
+All of the feature of **Selenium Foundation** are available regardless of which testing framework you choose - either TestNG or JUnit 4.
 Once the initial configuration is done, the abstraction provided by the **TestBase** interface enables your code to be almost entirely framework-agnostic.
-This is clearly demonstrated in [ModelTestCore](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/core/ModelTestCore.java), which contains the implementations for a collection of tests that are invoked from both TestNG (via [ModelTest](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/model/ModelTest.java)) and JUnit (via [JUnitModelTest](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/junit/JUnitModelTest.java)).
+This is clearly demonstrated in [ModelTestCore](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/core/ModelTestCore.java), which contains the implementations for a collection of tests that are invoked from both TestNG (via [ModelTest](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/model/ModelTest.java)) and JUnit 4 (via [JUnitModelTest](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/junit/JUnitModelTest.java)).